 - Methadone: Replaces illicit opioids with a safe, regulated dose administered in a clinic.
 Daily administration and the clinic structure help taper the dose down over time.

-- Buprenorphine/Naltrexone (Suboxone): Buprenorphine reduces withdrawal symptoms, and naltrexone blocks the effects of other opioids if used.
+- Buprenorphine/naloxone (Suboxone): Buprenorphine reduces withdrawal symptoms, and naloxone blocks the effects of other opioids if used.

 Benefits of medication-assisted treatment